DianaFediuc/Thesis-Profit-Margin-Analysis/README.md

 Please note: The data shared are fictitious and do not represent real customer information.

+This repository includes the original Jupyter Notebook in Spanish and a translated PDF in English.

 The repository includes detailed code, preprocessed data, original data provided by Naturgy, and interactive Tableau dashboards to enhance data visualization and exploration.

 📂 Contents